 What are HIV and AIDS?

 HIV (human immunodeficiency virus) causes deterioration of the immune system (immune deficiency) so the body is not able to fend off diseases and infections.
 While there is no cure for HIV infection, there are drugs that can control the virus and help prevent transmission.

 AIDS (acquired immune deficiency syndrome) is the term applied to the most advanced stages of HIV infection.
 AIDS is defined by the development of any of more than 20 opportunistic infections or HIV-related cancers.

 How is HIV spread?

-HIV can be transmitted through unprotected sexual intercourse, transfusions of contaminated blood, use of contaminated surgical equipment, syringes, or tattooing equipment.
-Mothers can also transmit the disease to children during pregnancy, childbirth, or through breastmilk.
+HIV is transmitted by certain body fluids through unprotected sexual intercourse, transfusions of contaminated blood, use of contaminated surgical equipment, syringes, or tattooing equipment.
+Mothers can also transmit the disease to children during pregnancy, childbirth, or through breast milk.

 Education and testing are important to prevent the spread of HIV.
 When women are tested early in their pregnancy, they are able to start treatment to prevent spreading the infection to their newborn.
 In eastern and southern Africa, the incidence of mother-to-child infections dropped from 18 percent in 2010 to 6 percent in 2015, according to UNAIDS.

 What are the symptoms of HIV and AIDS?

 Within two weeks of exposure to HIV, some people develop flu-like symptoms such as chills, fever, sore throat, night sweats, rash, fatigue, mouth ulcers or swollen lymph nodes.
 Not everyone shows any or all of the symptoms and the virus may not yet be detectable in a test for a few weeks.